Benefits

 Disability, physical or mental health support

-If you have a disability, long term physical or mental health condition you may be entitled to extra support and this may be in the form of financial benefits.
-Your personal advisor (PA) or social worker will discuss this with you.
+If you have a disability, long term physical or mental health condition you may get extra benefits.
+Your PA or social worker will talk to you about this.

 Personal Independence Payment (PIP)

-Personal Independence Payment can help you with some of the extra costs if you are deemed to have the qualifying long term physical or mental health conditions or disability.
+Personal Independence Payment can help you with some of the extra costs if you have qualifying long term physical or mental health conditions or disability.

 The amount you receive depends on how your condition affects you.
 Criteria can change, but this could include if you need help with: